Chiellini confirms LAFC transfer as Juventus legend completes MLS move | Goal.com

 Chiellini confirms LAFC move

-The centre-half took to social media to confirm the transfer in a short video which shows him wearing an LAFC polo shirt and cap.
+The centerback took to social media to confirm the transfer in a short video which shows him wearing an LAFC polo shirt and hat.

 Chiellini tagged the MLS club in the post with the caption: "The Next Chapter."